 We will dispose of any laptops or PCs from your business but do bear in mind that if you have a personal laptop or a small number of laptops, you will be able to dispose of these at your local recycling centre free-of-charge.
 If the laptops are business laptops that require secure data removal then of course we can perform that task for you.

 Printers and printer cartridges can often be recycled or re-manufactured to be used again with new ink.
-This is of important environmental impact as 90% of computer owning households have an ink-jet printer that uses cartridges.
+This is of important environmental impact as computer owning households often have an ink-jet printer that uses cartridges.
 We can collect and recycle printer toners and printers.
 24 million homes in the UK have a personal computer and 90% of those homes have printers.
 The average household uses 2-3 ink-jet cartridges a year and many offices use large numbers of laser cartridges.
-Only 15% of the 65 million printer cartridges that are sold in the UK are recycled which means the rest end up in landfill sites and this is major bad news as the plastic used in a typical cartridge is made of engineering grade polymers and is expected to take up to 1000 years to decompose.
-Recycling printer cartridges is really worthwhile - cartridges can be expensive and re-manufactured printer cartridges can cost as little as 10% of original cartridges.
-Reducing the number of cartridges in landfill sites is being kinder to the environment.
+Only 15% of the 65 million printer cartridges that are sold in the UK are recycled which means the rest end up in landfill sites and this is of huge consequence.
+Plastic in a typical cartridge can be made from industrial grade polymers and could take to 1000 years to decompose.
+Recycling printer cartridges is really worthwhile - cartridges can be expensive and re-manufactured printer cartridges can cost as little as 10% of original cartridges despite what manufacturers may claim.

 Where possible the items are always resold or donated but when they are truly end of life they are often recycled as component parts - for instance we would recycle the RAM or CPUs or other components for resale or donation where possible and then look to re-use the cases or power supplies with alternative products.

-One of the major challenges is recycling the printed circuit boards from the electronic wastes.
-The circuit boards contain such precious metals as gold, silver, platinum, etc. and such base metals as copper, iron, aluminum, etc. One way e-waste is processed is by melting circuit boards, burning cable sheathing to recover copper wire and open- pit acid leaching for separating metals of value.
-Conventional method employed is mechanical shredding and separation but the recycling efficiency is low.
-Alternative methods such as cryogenic decomposition have been studied for printed circuit board recycling; other methods are still under investigation.
+One of the major challenges is recycling the printed circuit boards from electronic waste.
+Circuit boards contain precious metals - gold, silver, platinum, etc. and base metals like copper, iron and aluminum.
+Waste can be processed by melting circuit boards, shaving cable sheathing in order to recover copper wire, and open-pit acid leaching for separating more valuable metals.
+Alternatives such as cryogenic decomposition are under scrutiny when it comes to printed circuit board recycling and other possibilities are under investigation.

 Our prices are calculated based upon non-sale able waste and volume.